-Defined Benefit Pension Plan (continued):

-The Plan assets consist primarily of equity securities, bonds and annuities, mutual funds and a money market fund.
+Defined Benefit Pension Plan (continued): The Plan assets consisted primarily of equity securities, bonds and annuities, mutual funds and a money market fund.
 The Plan's assumed long-term rate of return of 7.0% is based primarily on the expected returns of asset classes weighted for asset allocation.
-In addition, historical rates of return on asset classes are compared with the Plan's historical yield.
+In addition, historical rates of return on asset classes were compared with the Plan's historical yield.

-The Organization's investment goals state that Plan assets are to be invested in a balanced portfolio that allows sustained growth without material losses.
+The Organization's investment goals state that Plan assets were to be invested in a balanced portfolio that allowed sustained growth without material losses.

-In accordance with ASC 820-10, all of the following pension plan assets are classified as Level 1 investments (see Note K).
-The fair values of the Organization's pension plan assets at December 31 (cash basis), by asset category are as follows:
+In accordance with ASC 820-10, all of the following pension plan assets were classified as Level 1 investments (see Note K).
+The fair values of the Organization's pension plan assets at December 31, 2022 (cash basis), by asset category are as follows:

-2022 2021

 Asset category:

-Cash and money market funds \$ 447,516 \$ 758,069
+Cash and money market funds \$ 447,516

-Bonds and annuities 386,293 50,468
+Bonds and annuities 386,293

-Pooled mutual funds 708,048 763,979
+Pooled mutual funds 708,048

-Stocks 568,054 747,252
+Stocks 568,054

-Government securities 218,763 514,031
+Government securities 218,763

-\$ 2,328,674 \$ 2,833,799
+\$ 2,328,674

-2022 2021

-Plan Asset % allocation:

-Cash and money market funds 19.2% 26.8%

-Bonds and annuities 16.6% 1.8%

-Pooled mutual funds 30.4% 27.0%
+Plan Asset % allocation: Cash and money market funds Bonds and annuities Pooled mutual funds Stocks Government securities 26.8% 1.8% 27.0% 26.4% 18.1%

-Stocks 24.4% 26.4%

-Government securities 9.4% 16 \$ 758,069 93 50,468 48 763,979 54 747,252 63 514,031 74 \$ 2,833,799 2021 2% 26.8% 6% 1.8% 4% 27.0% 4% 26.4% 4% 18.1%

-100.0% 100.0%
+100.0%